ttoino/advent-of-code-2021/day22/README.md

 on x=967..23432,y=45373..81175,z=27513..53682
 ```

 The last two steps are fully outside the initialization procedure area; all other steps are fully within it.
-After executing these steps in the initialization procedure region, **`590784`** cubes are on.
+After executing these steps in the initialization procedure region, **`590784`** cubes are **on**.

 Execute the reboot steps.
-Afterward, considering only cubes in the region `x=-50..50,y=-50..50,z=-50..50`, **how many cubes are on**?
+Afterward, considering only cubes in the region `x=-50..50,y=-50..50,z=-50..50`, **how many cubes are on?**

 ## Part Two